stefanschenk/eslint-plugin-testcafe-extended/README.md

 # eslint-plugin-testcafe-extended

-ESLint plugin with custom rules for testcafe code linting.
+ESLint plugin with custom rules for [TestCafe](https://devexpress.github.io/testcafe/). code linting.
 This plugin will trigger on `.debug()` statements, wherever they are used in a `test`.
 This plugin will trigger on `.only` statements, independent of their placement in the `fixture` or `test` command chain.